railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Stock locations
 ---------------

-Click :menuselection:`Inventory Control --> Location Structure` to see the hierarchy of stock locations.
+Click :menuselection:`Stock Management --> Stock Locations Structure` to see the hierarchy of stock locations.
 These locations have been defined by the minimal default data loaded when the database was created.
 You'll use this default structure in this example.

+Open ERP has three predefined top-level location types , ``Physical Locations`` and ``Partner Locations`` that act as their names suggest, and ``Virtual Locations`` that are used by Open ERP for its own purposes.

 	#.
-From the :guilabel:`Main Menu` click on :menuselection:`Inventory Control --> Configuration -->
+From the :guilabel:`Main Menu` click on :menuselection:`Stock Management --> Configuration -->
-		Locations` to reach a list view of the locations (not the tree view)
+		Locations` to reach a list view of the locations (not the tree view).

 	#.
-Click on the name of a location, such as \ ``Company``\   to open a descriptive form view.
+Click on the name of a location, such as \ ``Physical Locations/Tiny SPRL``\  to open a descriptive form view.
 Each
-		location has a :guilabel:`Location type` and a :guilabel:`Parent Location` that defines he hierarchical structure.
+		location has a :guilabel:`Location type` and a :guilabel:`Parent Location` that defines the hierarchical structure.
 		An :guilabel:`Inventory Account` can also be assigned to a location.
+While you're here you should change the location's name to Ambitious Plumbing Enterprises, since it was named before you changed the company name.

 	#.
-From the :menuselection:`Main Menu` click :menuselection:`Inventory Control --> Configuration
+From the :menuselection:`Main Menu` click :menuselection:`Stock Management --> Configuration
 		--> Warehouses` to view a list of warehouses.
+There's only the one at the moment, which should also be renamed from ``Tiny SPRL`` to ``Ambitious Plumbing Enterprises``.

+.. todo:: Get this right!

 .. tip:: Valuation of stock